-South East Asia have become attractive for the logistics with the rise of ecommerce.
+South East Asia has become attractive for the logistics with the rise of e-commerce.
 With the world’s third largest population and with growing internet connectivity South East is catching the eyes of the investors and lots of other players.

 Q: What are the LMD challenges you see in South East Asia?

-Acommerce: SE Asia is a fast growing market for ecommerce and logistics.
-Companies like us face a huge challenges in dispatching the jobs to the field workforce.
-Also., with the logistics being unorganised, it is extremely difficult for the field executives to find the location of the customers.
+Acommerce: SE Asia is a fast-growing market for e-commerce and logistics.
+Companies like us face huge challenges in dispatching the jobs to the field workforce.
+Also., with the logistics being unorganized, it is extremely difficult for the field executives to find the location of the customers.
 With the delivery guys spread across various geographies., it is difficult to track and know the whereabouts of the field executives.

 Q. How important is the visibility of field workforce in Logistics?

 Acommerce: Visibility of field workforce is very important for us.
 It is very important to have field visibility as we will get to know the whereabouts of each and every field executives.
 With this., we can get a 360-degree view of what is going on the field and it helps in understanding where we are lagging in terms of time, number of deliveries etc.

 Q: How did you think that a Delivery Management Software like FarEye helped in solving it?

 Acommerce: FarEye helped us in easy dispatching of jobs based on the proximity of the location, availability of field executives etc. With multiple scheduling options available, we can choose any mode of scheduling based on the convenience and the demand.

 Q. How was it deploying a third-party Delivery Management Software?

 Acommerce: Developing easily configurable software is of paramount importance in today’s business environment.
 The major challenge we find with a Delivery Management Software is that integration with the existing resources.
 Initially, we were skeptical about deploying a Delivery Management Software from a third-party vendor.
 But FarEye seamlessly integrated with the existing CRM & ERP, making the operations smooth and efficient...